diodeamy/Waves-And-Optics/README.md

 The first project consists of determining the refactive index of some thin slab of material using a Michelson interferometer.
 From this we aim to derive several other propetties of the material, as well as the speed of light when travelling through it.
+It's very simple and is in the Refractive-Index notebook.